 This policy and information report will be reviewed by the SENDCO every year.
-It will also be updated
+It will also be updated if any changes to the information are made during the year.
 It will be approved by the Governing Board.

 7. Links with other policies and documents